nextcloud/documentation/developer_manual/app_publishing_maintenance/app_upgrade_guide/upgrade_to_28.rst

 Due to the popularity of CLI tools for development of Nextcloud apps, the likelihood of package conflicts has increased.
 It's highly recommended to see :ref:`app-composer-bin-tools` and migrate to composer bin directories.

+Updated core libraries
+^^^^^^^^^^^^^^^^^^^^^^

+If apps use only official public APIs of Nextcloud, the update of core libraries should have little to no effect on apps.
+However, there are some edge cases where an app still has a code dependency to a library shipped with Nextcloud, e.g. when those 3rdparty classes or functions are used, and therefore app developers are recommended to check their code for any incompatibility.
+Moreover it's recommended to check compatibility with sophisticated tools, as documented at the  :ref:`static analysis<app-static-analysis>` section.

+``doctrine/dbal``
+*****************

+The Doctrine Database Abstraction Layer powers Nextcloud's database connection and query builder.
+In Nextcloud 28, this dependency was updated from 3.3 to 3.7.

+Optimistically speaking, the database connection and the query builder should mostly work like in Nextcloud 27 or older.
+Some (minor) breaking changes were inevitable.
+Here's the summary:

+- When a query builder instance is using positional parameters ``->setValue('name', '?')`` ``setParameter(0, $name)``, all parameters need to be set again when executing the query multiple times, e.g. in a loop.
+It is recommended to switch to named parameters using ``createParameter()`` instead.

+The details of this change can also be seen in the `pull request on GitHub <https://github.com/nextcloud/server/pull/38556>`__ and in the upstream documentation `dbal 3.7.x upgrade document <https://github.com/doctrine/dbal/blob/3.7.x/UPGRADE.md>`__.

 Added APIs
 ^^^^^^^^^^